Ham sandwich theorem: Discrete and computational geometry versions

-Generalizations
+Generalization to algebraic surfaces

 The original theorem works for at most n collections, where n is the number of dimensions.
-If we want to bisect a larger number of collections without going to higher dimensions, we can use, instead of a hyperplane, an algebraic surface of degree k, i.e., an (n−1)–dimensional surface defined by a polynomial function of degree k:
+To bisect a larger number of collections without going to higher dimensions, one can use, instead of a hyperplane, an algebraic surface of degree k, i.e., an (n−1)–dimensional surface defined by a polynomial function of degree k:

 Given $\binom{k+n}{n}-1$ measures in an n–dimensional space, there exists an algebraic surface of degree k which bisects them all.
 (Smith & Wormald (1998)).

 This generalization is proved by mapping the n–dimensional plane into a $\binom{k+n}{n}-1$ dimensional plane, and then applying the original theorem.
 For example, for n = 2 and k = 2, the 2–dimensional plane is mapped to a 5–dimensional plane via: